typesense/typesense-website/docs-site/content/27.0/api/README.md

 - Fixed quirks around deletion of analytics event rules.
 - Fixed an issue with deletion & update of array reference fields.
 - Return `store` field property in collection schema response.
+- Fixed a hanging issue when OpenAI API returned no response.
+- Fixed persistence of `range_index` and `stem` field properties.
+- Fixed highlighting of text stored in fields inside array of objects.

 ### Deprecations / behavior changes